14 Things To Know About Spain Before You Go: People, History, Food and more!

 12. Famous Spaniards

-Famous people and celebrities in Spain
+Famous people and celebrities of Spain

 Quite a few Spaniards, thanks to their vivacious nature and overall electric attitudes, have become well known around the world.
 Not all countries can make that claim.
 Even if you are from another continent, you have definitely heard of some famous Spanish people.